apecloud/kubeblocks/docs/user_docs/kubeblocks-for-milvus-database/manage-milvus.md

    kbcli cluster create milvus --cluster-definition=milvus
    ```

-   If you want to create a Qdrant cluster with multiple replicas.
+   If you want to create a Milvus cluster with multiple replicas.
 Use the following command and set the replica numbers.

    ```bash
    kbcli cluster create milvus --cluster-definition=milvus --set replicas=3